-Health Physical Education PE Waiver Health Grade 10 Required Sophomore Course .5 Credit - 1 Semester This course is designed to assist students to obtain accurate information, develop lifelong positive attitudes and behaviors, and make wise decisions related to their personal health.
+Health Physical Education PE Waiver

+Health Grade 10 Required Sophomore Course .5 Credit - 1 Semester

+This course is designed to assist students to obtain accurate information, develop lifelong positive attitudes and behaviors, and make wise decisions related to their personal health.
 Study will include personal and community health; mental, emotional and social health; injury prevention and safety; nutrition and physical activity; alcohol, tobacco and other drugs; growth, development and sexual health.
 Central themes are the acceptance of personal responsibility for lifelong health, respect for and promotion of the health of others, an understanding of the process of growth and development, and informed use of health-related information, products and services.

 The students will have opportunities and experiences that engage and challenge them to assess, explore, discover, question, personalize, apply, adapt and evaluate learning.
 Through these experiences, students will possess the skills needed to be health literate members of society.

-PE Waiver Grade 9 Required Course Must complete corresponding paperwork and follow academ handbook to receive PE credit.
-Physical Education Grade 9 Required Freshman Course .5 Credit - Full Year The physical education program emphasizes the physical development of the individual and utilizes a variety of activities, both team and individual, to add to the continued emotional, social and physical growth of the student.
-General Goals: Become knowledgeable about physical education and its importance in everyday activities.
-Engage in a variety of activities within a diverse population to come to a common level of achievement.
-Achieve and maintain a level of fitness.
+Physical Education Grade 9 Required Freshman Course .5 Credit - Full Year

+The physical education program emphasizes the physical development of the individual and utilizes a variety of activities, both team and individual, to add to the continued emotional, social and physical growth of the student.

+General Goals:

-4. Develop the tools to empower all students to engage in lifetime fitness.
+- 1. Become knowledgeable about physical education and its importance in everyday activities. - 2.
+Engage in a variety of activities within a diverse population to come to a common level of achievement. - 3.
+Achieve and maintain a level of fitness. - 4.
+Develop the tools to empower all students to engage in lifetime fitness.